 3. Cool Water

-A cool to lukewarm bath can help to break a fever quickly, as well as a cold cloth on the forehead or back of the neck.
-Smaller children will probably not enjoy anything too cold.
+A lukewarm bath can help to break a fever quickly, as well as a cold cloth on the forehead or back of the neck.
+More minor children will probably not enjoy anything too hard.
 Just remember not to let them stay wet or unclothed for very long, or they might get chills.

 4. Cuddle Time

-Human touch is extremely healing.
-Not only will lots of cuddle time comfort your child during sickness, it will also boost her immune system.
-Lots of parents find that they can monitor their sick child more closely and the whole family sleeps better if they let the sick child sleep with them.
+Human touch is hugely healing.
+Not only will lots of cuddle time comfort your child during sickness, but it will also boost her immune system.
+Many parents find that they can monitor their sick child more closely, and the whole family sleeps better if they let the ill child sleep with them.